Health information for passengers

 Hand baggage X-ray equipment

 The rays emitted by baggage X-ray equipment do not have any radioactive effect on food, medications or other materials and do not alter them.
-Laptops, notebooks and mobile phones are not adversely affected by being X-rayed.
+The screening does not have any negative effect on laptops, notebooks or mobile phones.

 Metal detectors in the arch